igorl4d/igorl4d/README.md

 :house_with_garden: I’m from São Luís, Maranhão, Brazil.

-:books: I’m currently learning Front-end and Back-end Development.
+:books: I’m currently majoring in Software Engineering.

+💻: Interning as a ChatBot Developer At TakeBlip.

-:outbox_tray: 2021 Goals: Get an internship or job in software development.
+:outbox_tray: 2022 Goals: Get a job as a junior developer.

 ## Let's Talk!